Turning towards Edge Computing for Business Transformation

 Why Edge Computing?

 The speed at which data generates will never slow down.
-In fact, it’s only going to see an upward trend by the day.
-As a result, businesses will be heavily relying on technologies like edge computing, in the future.
-An IDC research predicts that in 3 years, 45% of IoT-created data will be stored, processed, analyzed, and acted upon close to, or at the edge of the network.
-The research also points out that 6 billion devices will be connected to edge computing solutions.
+It’s only going to see an upward trend by the day.
+As a result, businesses will be heavily relying on technologies like edge computing in the future.
+An IDC research predicts that in 3 years, 45% of IoT-created data will be stored, processed, analyzed, and acted upon close to or at the network’s edge.
+The research also indicates that 6 billion devices will be connected to edge computing solutions.

 For example, disruptions can be limited to only one point in the entire network.
 Consider that there is a cyberattack that leads to a power outage.
 With edge computing, you can curb its impact on only the local applications rather than letting it spread through the entire network.
 That’s just one use case.
 Every industry can benefit tremendously from edge computing.